tethysplatform/tethys/docs/installation/production/manual/configuration/advanced/email_config.rst

 Alternatively, you can try setting up your own email server using Postfix.
 We don't recommend this, however, because you will then need to make sure you are meeting any government regulations and obtain a certificate signed by a third-party for your emails to have a chance of making it to the user's inbox.

-These instructions are for Ubuntu and CentOS systems.
+These instructions are for Ubuntu and Rocky Linux systems.
 For other Linux distributions refer to the `Postfix Documentation <http://www.postfix.org/>`_ or search for a guide for installing on your distribution.

 1. Install Postfix:
 -------------------